Princess Antoinette of Anhalt

 Princess Antoinette of Anhalt (Antoinette Anna Alexandra Marie Luise Agnes Elisabeth Auguste Friederike; 3 March 1885 – 3 April 1963) was a Princess of Anhalt by birth.
 As the wife of Prince Frederick of Schaumburg-Lippe, she became a Princess of Schaumburg-Lippe by marriage.
-She was also the last remaining female-line descendant of George I, King of Great Britain.

 Early life

-Princess Antoinette was born on 3 March 1885 at Schloss Georgium near Dessau in Anhalt.
+Princess Antoinette was born on 3 March 1885 at Schloss Georgium, near Dessau in the Duchy of Anhalt.
 Her parents were Leopold, Hereditary Prince of Anhalt and Princess Elisabeth of Hesse-Kassel (1861-1955).

 Less than one year after the birth of his daughter, Leopold died unexpectedly in Cannes on 2 February 1886.

 Princess Elisabeth never remarried and survived her husband by almost 70 years.
-She died in Dessau on 7 June 1955.
+She died in Dessau on 7 June 1955, aged 93.

 Marriage and issue

 Princess Antoinette married Prince Frederick of Schaumburg-Lippe as his second wife in Dessau on 26 May 1909.
 They had two sons: